scala/scala-lang/blog/_posts/2019-01-17-scala-days-2019-celebrating-collaborative-success.md

 The registration opens beginning of February, stay tuned!

 ### Diversity & Inclusion
-We encourage people from under-represented groups in programming to attend Scala Days and the related events.
+We encourage people from under-represented groups in programming to attend Scala Days and the related events, specifically by providing student ticket prices and diversity scholarships.

 For ticket and travel support, we will add our event to DiversityTickets once the registration opens.
 The same form can also be used to apply for a ticket to the Typelevel Summit that happens the day after Scala Days.
-If you're unsure whether you'd be eligible, or if you have any other questions, please contact events(AT)typelevel.org.
+If you're unsure whether you'd be eligible, or if you have any other questions, please contact [events@typelevel.org](mailto:events@typelevel.org).

 ### Become a volunteer
 We are looking for motivated, enthusiastic, Scala loving volunteers.
 And not only during the conference, but during the whole week.
 Volunteers would help us to cover the ground at Scala Days, welcome participants, be the first point of contact, assisting with directions and much more.
 We are looking for 10 to 15 individuals that are up for the challenge!
 If you want to help and get the free entrance, submit your proposal [here](https://docs.google.com/forms/d/e/1FAIpQLSem6E_b98jhyeub5JsTIIlUUsWii13mtH8CvWSj9foW8rPAvw/viewform?usp=sf_link) and we will get back to you by the end of February.